gvwilson/thirdbit/fiction/santas/index.md

 The front door burst open.
 The stone cat charged through the room and into the foam still left on the stairs.
-It was bigger than it had been before---much bigger---but Finner didn't have time to think about that because the big santa had picked them up like a sack of laundry and taken two enormous strides across the room
+It was bigger than it had been before—much bigger—but Finner didn't have time to think about that because the big santa had picked them up like a sack of laundry and taken two enormous strides across the room